tonethar/IGME-430-Fall-2020/weekly/week-1.md

   - this HW has you creating and running a simple web server, and then pushing it to GitHub, and deploying it to Heroku/CircleCI
   - we will review the necessary concepts on Tuesday's (2A) class
   - if you would like to get a head start on this HW (recommended) then go ahead and watch the pre-recorded lecture on this topic here: [YouTube - Week 2.1 - First Node Demo](https://www.youtube.com/watch?v=xksZCkshgQM) (54:18)
+ - **OTHER HW - BEFORE OUR NEXT CLASS - WATCH** - [YouTube - Predicting the Future of the Web Development (2020 and 2025)](https://www.youtube.com/watch?v=24tQRwIRP_w) - it's a 30 minjute vide, but just watch the first 25 minutes

 <hr><hr>